SiennaNetwork/SiennaNetwork/frontends/siennajs/README.md

 ```

 ## Querying with permits
-SiennaJS exposes the `Signer` interface the must implement an offline signing method.
+SiennaJS exposes the `Signer` interface which must implement an offline signing method.
 See the [SNIP-24 spec](https://github.com/SecretFoundation/SNIPs/blob/master/SNIP-24.md#data-structures) for more info.

 An implementation for the [Keplr](https://www.keplr.app) wallet is provided by the library - `KeplrSigner`